 Technical wanking is the practice of using cool and new technology because — well — it's cool and new.
-We should, however, choose technology on its technical merit and technical merit alone.
+But it's better to choose technology on merit.

 I first heard the term in 2010 when I was building my first Single Page Application (SPA).
 We were using "cutting-edge" libraries for client-side templating and other bits; we also wrote our own client-side router.